Storm Damage Roof Repair in Florida

 Documentation that helps support your claim

-After a storm or hail event, one of the biggest factors in a carrier’s review is how clearly the damage is documented....
-Adjusters are looking for specific evidence: photos taken from the roof surface, granule loss patterns, impact marks measured and described by damage type, and a written scope that connects each damage point to the weather event.
+After a storm event, one of the biggest factors in a carrier's review is how clearly the damage is documented.
+Adjusters are looking for specific evidence: photos taken from the roof surface, wind lift patterns, hail impact where present, flashing damage, water intrusion, and a written scope that connects each damage point to the weather event.

 We have worked with every major carrier in Florida, including Citizens, Universal, Heritage, Tower Hill, and State Farm.
 We know what each adjuster is looking for and how to present findings in a format they can act on.
 We cannot guarantee what your carrier approves, that decision is theirs, but our documentation gives your claim the strongest possible foundation.